shbpk/ABE516_TP/index.md

 ## AMR in Agriculture
 The global spread of antimicrobial resistant organisms and AMR-associated genes poses a serious threat to the safety of both human and natural systems, increasing the hospitalization and mortality rates of both humans and production animals <a href="#1"><sup>1</sup></a>.
 In particular, the release of ARGs and organisms into the environment from agricultural sources is considered a serious health threat <a href="#2"><sup>2</sup></a>.
 For example, antibiotic treatments have been observed to cause increases in the abundance of ARGs in animals, which leads to concomitant ARG prevalence in manure from antibiotic-treated animals <a href="#3"><sup>3</sup></a>.
 Elevated concentrations of antibiotics and ARGs have also been found in or near livestock production facilities <a href="#4"><sup>4</sup></a>.
 Moreover, land application of manure has been observed to result in transient increases in ARG abundance and populations of resistant zoonotic microorganisms <a href="#5"><sup>5</sup></a>.
 In sum, the joint occurrence of a large number of farm animals receiving antibiotics and dependence on shared soil and water resources makes animal agriculture and farms important potential contributors to antibiotic resistance observed in clinical settings <a href="#6"><sup>6</sup></a>.

+## Objective
+The objective of this study is to analyse and

 ![alt text](assets\AgAMRCycl.png)
 <center>A hypothetical AMR cyle in agricultural environment</center>

 ## Material and Methods
+This study
 ### Data
 #### Data Processing
 ### Flowchart